 )

-component has many properties, including the one used in the above code snippet: renderLeftActions
+The Swipeable component has many properties, including the one used in the above code snippet: renderLeftActions.

-.
-It is a method that returns an action panel when the user swipes right on the list item.
-When the swipe happens, if an action is associated, it is going to reveal itself.
+This method returns an action panel when the user swipes right on the list item.
+When the swipe happens, if an action is associated, it reveals itself.
 For example, an action would be a button pressed on touch.

-To make it look more useful, let us define the custom component LeftActions
+To make it more useful, let us define the custom component LeftActions.

 const LeftActions = () => {